RohitRajput021/Autonomous-Floor-Cleaning-Robot/README.md

 7. **User Interaction**:
    - Users can start or stop the cleaning process manually using a remote control or companion app (if developed).
 The app can also provide real-time status updates and control options for the robot.

-By combining advanced sensor technology, intelligent algorithms, and efficient power management, this robotic vacuum cleaner is designed to provide a hassle-free cleaning experience, maintaining clean floors autonomously.
+By combining advanced sensor technology, intelligent algorithms, and efficient power management, this robotic floor cleaner is designed to provide a hassle-free cleaning experience, maintaining clean floors autonomously.

 ---